How to save money on your energy bills – Tips and tricks

 Save up to £580 on your gas and electricity bills

-It’s easy to see the source of your savings with most new combi boilers operating at minimum 92% efficiency.
+It’s easy to see the source of your savings with most new best combi boilers operating at minimum 92% efficiency.
 This will allow you to save up to £580 per year with a new boiler if changing from a G-rated boiler.

 The heating and hot water costs more than half of your annual energy bills.
 A boiler that is efficient can make a huge difference.